stevef1uk/csm_demo/README.md

    - If custom IDs don't work, ensure there are no special characters in your ID
    - If sessions are shared between browsers, ensure you're using a different Custom Session ID for each

+7. **Serverless Container Issues**:
+   - Container not starting: Check for logs in the Scaleway console
+   - Long cold start times: Pre-downloading models in the Dockerfile helps
+   - Memory errors: Increase the memory allocation
+   - Microphone not working: HTTPS is required for microphone access, ensure it's enabled

 ## Architecture

 The application consists of the following components: